remnrem/luna-doc/docs/ref/annotations.md

 - first column: _class name_ matches one of the header rows (i.e. `a1`, `a2` or `a3` in this example); if a new class is encountered, it is added on-the-fly
 - second column: _instance ID_ that can be unique or not with respect to its annotation class (or even missing, as for `a2`)
-- third column: _channel IDs_ can be optinally specified, if they are relevant. e.g. for events detected on a given channel(s).
+- third column: _channel IDs_ can be optionally specified, if they are relevant. e.g. for events detected on a given channel(s).
 - fourth and fifth column(s): these define the interval for this annotation instance, as described above
 - sixth column: either missing (period, `.`) or, if the header specified _meta-data_ for that annotation _class_ (as for `a3` above), then these must be listed in a pipe-delimited format, in the same order as they were declared in the header/preamble.